dzhuang/django-galleryfield/docs/source/settings.rst

    :annotation:
 .. pprint:: galleryfield.defaults.JQUERY_FILE_UPLOAD_UI_DEFAULT_OPTIONS

-The value can be overridden when initializing :class:`galleryfield.widgets.GalleryWidget` via :attr:`jquery_file_upload_ui_options`.
+The values can be overridden when initializing :class:`galleryfield.widgets.GalleryWidget` via :attr:`jquery_file_upload_ui_options`.
 Please refer to `available options <https://github.com/blueimp/jQuery-File-Upload/wiki/Options#general-options>`__ for the details and more options.
+Note that ``disableSortable`` is an option introduced in this package which determines whether the functionality of sorting uploaded images should be disabled, defaults to ``False``.

 .. warning::
    Options ``previewMaxWidth`` and ``previewMaxHeight`` were ignored in favor of